 More concerning, meanwhile, is the fact that the Great Resignation isn’t going to go away anytime soon.
 McKinsey research has found that an incredible 40% of workers are likely to leave their jobs within the next three to six months: that’s potentially more than 65 million people.
 Business leaders agree with this assessment, too: 64% of them expect that, over the next six months, voluntary turnover will stay at elevated levels or even increase further.

 The ten driving forces of the Great Resignation

 So what’s behind this all?
 Well, it’s undeniable that the impact of COVID-19, and the consequences of lockdowns, workplace restrictions and heightened employee concerns around their health have all played their part.
-But there’s so much more to it than that.
+But there’s so much more to what is driving the changing workplace than that.

 There are ten key drivers that are all contributing to the Great Resignation.
 Five of them are directly connected to the pandemic, and five are either knock-on effects or are barely related to COVID-19 at all:

 - Return-to-office inconsistencies: different employers have applied very different policies around when and how to bring employees back into the office, leaving many employees confused and pressured by employers to return to office work against their will.